Scelionidae

 The hymenopteran family Scelionidae is a very large cosmopolitan group (over 3000 described species in some 176 genera) of exclusively parasitoid wasps, mostly small (0.5–10 mm), often black, often highly sculptured, with (typically) elbowed antennae that have a 9- or 10-segmented flagellum.
 It was once considered to be a subfamily of the Platygastridae, but has been revived in the most recent classification of Platygastroidea.

-They are generally idiobionts, attacking the eggs of many different types of insects, spiders, butterflies (the hackberry emperor, for example) and many are important in biological control.
+They are generally idiobionts, attacking the eggs of various insects, such as butterflies (e.g., the hackberry emperor), and spiders.
+Many scelionids are important in biological control.
 Several genera are wingless, and a few attack aquatic insect eggs underwater.